 Patients will log into the HIPAA compliant Liyfe app to log and track symptoms they experience and communicate with the Care Team.

-AI-based questions and workflows will guide patients on the Liyfe App through the process of providing relevant information needed to best understand the situation.
+AI-based questions will guide patients on the Liyfe App to collect comprehensive symptoms information needed to best understand the situation.

-Evidence-based triage protocol customized to your workflow.
-You either recieve a note or emergency alert per your protocol.
+Evidence-based symptoms normalization algorithm will calculate the severity of the symptoms.
+You either receive a note or emergency alert per your protocol.

 Clinical advice can be given by clinicians on the app.
 Evidence-based educational content is available automatically according to patient symptoms to help in-home symptom management.